Ukraine says separatists hold hostages; activists deny charge

 The Luhansk building was one of several seized by protesters in the east of the country demanding regional referendums on independence from Kiev.

-Protesters in Donetsk remain in control of the main regional authority building, but authorities ended the occupation in the city of Kharkiv.
+Protesters in Donetsk, to the south, remain in control of the main regional authority building, but authorities ended the occupation in the city of Kharkiv.

-(Reporting by Pavel Polityuk and Tom Grove; Writing by Conor Humphries; Editing by Giles Elgood)
+The Ukrainian government says the occupations are part of a Russian-led plan to dismember the country.

+U.S. Secretary of State John Kerry accused Russian agents and special forces on Tuesday of stirring separatist unrest and said Moscow could be trying to prepare for military action as it had in Crimea, annexed by Russia last month.